rp9959/Dice/readMe.md.txt

 _INSTRUCTION BEFORE RUNNING THE PROJECT_:
 Please configure the database as per your requirement in "application.properties" file.
 Please refer readMe PDF to look at the sample output as it appears.
-(Here it appears in a cntinuous way without spacing).

 **Contents:**
 A)	About REST endpoints
 B)	About Data base Design